Is naproxen 500 mg strong painkiller

 Naproxen is from a class of medicines called non-steroidal anti-inflammatory drugs, or NSAIDs.

-It is known for effective pain relief and reduces swelling in a variety of musculoskeletal conditions, commonly used in arthritis.
-NSAIDs are a group of medicines which bring pain relief so it is useful to compare them against other NSAIDs (e.g. ibuprofen, diclofenac, celecoxib) to understand its potency better.
+It is known for its effective pain relief and ability to reduce swelling in a variety of musculoskeletal conditions, particularly in arthritis.
+NSAIDs are a group of medicines which bring pain relief, so it is useful to compare them against other NSAIDs (e.g. ibuprofen, diclofenac, celecoxib) to understand their potency better.

 At a glance:

-• All NSAIDs are similar in terms of ‘strength’ of pain relief
+• All NSAIDs are similar in terms of the 'strength’ of pain relief

-• The decision between one NSAID over another is based on the side effect profile
+• The decision between one NSAID and another is based on the side effect profile

 What is Naproxen?

-By blocking these enzymes, naproxen reduces prostaglandin levels and therefore pain and inflammation are reduced.
+By blocking these enzymes, naproxen reduces prostaglandin levels, thereby reducing pain and inflammation.

-Because of this pain-relieving effect, it can be used for many different conditions such as headaches, joint and muscle pains and even period cramps.
+Due to its pain-relieving effect, it can be used to treat various conditions, including headaches, joint and muscle pains, and even menstrual cramps.

 Naproxen 250mg & 500mg Tablets